 Going Beyond Selection

-The Caliper Profile is unique because you can use your assessment data even after the hire is made.
+The Caliper Profile is a unique talent solution in that you can use your assessment data even after the hire is made.
 By using your new hire’s profile data, you are able to explore areas of opportunity and growth to develop them further.
 In addition, coaching reports are available to help build a stronger rapport between the manager and employee to foster stronger teams.